 Table 1 (below) highlights what we can deliver, based on maximising the number of affordable homes.
+We believe the programme will be relatively straightforward to deliver.

-From this information we know we will be able to deliver over 1,000 additional affordable homes across the county over the next five years.
+From this information we know we will be able to deliver over 1000 additional affordable homes across the county over the next five years.
 This will be a total investment exceeding £60m.

 Funding such as Social Housing Grant will be targeted on the more expensive schemes in rural areas.
 We will also use it to support wider regeneration initiatives and specialist type housing for people with disabilities.
+It makes more sense to use grant money for more expensive schemes.

-Table 1: Affordable housing delivery over the next five years rable in mercado nedemig denvely ever the next me years Solution Est. No. of homes Funding source HRA investment (£millions) Total investment (£millions) Managing homes in the private sector (including the Social Letting Agency) 242 HRA 1.1 1.1 Bringing empty houses back into homes 280 WG "Houses into Homes" fund/HRA 4.0 5.6 Buy existing homes in private sector 187 HRA 20.2 20.2 Housing Association development- committed schemes 59 SHG 0.52 Housing Association development- future priorities Rural Areas 6 SHG 0.1 1.0 Regeneration initiatives 43 5.3 Unallocated Grant 77 10.3 Council New Build and Land Acquisition New Build: Ammanford & Amman Valley Llanelli & District Land Acquisition Carmarthen & the West Carmarthenshire Rural & Market Towns 45 HRA 5.6 5.6 Developers contribution to homes in the area 3 88 Private Finance 11.0 Total 1027 £31.0 £60.6
+Table 1: Affordable housing delivery over the next five years

+Solution Est. No. of homes Funding source HRA investment (£millions) Total investment (£millions) Managing homes in the private sector (including the Social Letting Agency) 242 HRA 1.1 1.1 Bringing empty houses back into homes 280 WG "Houses into Homes"/HRA 4.0 5.6 Buy existing homes in private sector 187 HRA 20.2 20.2 Housing Association development- committed schemes 59 SHG 0.52 Housing Association development- future priorities Rural Areas 6 SHG 0.1 1.0 Regeneration initiatives 43 5.3 Unallocated Grant 77 10.3 Council New Build and Land Acquisition New Build: Ammanford & Amman Valley Llanelli & District Land Acquisition Carmarthen & the West Carmarthenshire Rural & Market Towns 45 HRA 5.6 5.6 Developers contribution to homes in the area 88 Private Finance 11.0 Total 1027 £31.0 £60.6